LunaSare/datelife_paper1/Datelife_paper1.md

 Data curation is necessary at some point (is this always true?).
 At least, the research community views it as an important or even crucial step before data analysis.

+Data curation is largely based on taxonomic knowledge.

 It is important to use available data on time frame of lineage origin:
 To know the state of dating for a group of interest:
 What range of estimated ages exist already?
-Are fossil and molecular time frames coherent? (e.g., Magallon et al. 2015).
+Are fossil and molecular time frames coherent? (e.g., @Magallon 2015).
 To construct a time tree of life.
 For science communication, improve scientific discussions, time-framing other events of importance in other research areas.